pa11y/sidekick/README.md

 # Pa11y Sidekick ![architecture stage][status-badge]

+---

+⚠️ **DO NOT USE.** ⚠️
+⚠️ This repo was a proof of concept for a replacement for Pa11y Dashboard that uses PostgreSQL instead of MongoDB for data storage. ⚠️
+⚠️ The tool is currently not able to run any tests by itself. ⚠️
+⚠️ We have no plans to continue its development. ⚠️
+⚠️ **DO NOT USE.** ⚠️

+---

 This is a new project based around Pa11y, code-named "Sidekick".
 Pa11y Sidekick will be a modern and well thought out replacement for [Pa11y Dashboard] and [Pa11y Webservice].
 What exactly is Pa11y Sidekick going to do?
 Still to be defined, but our rough proposal at this stage:

   > like Travis, but for a11y testing, and with graphs.